 The Creoles loved the opera, masked balls, and café life and saw the Americans as pushy and pointlessly ambitious and greedy.
-One notable Creole was Bernard de Marigny who inherited a fortune at the age of 15, a fortune which he heedlessly squandered over his long life.
+One notable Creole was Bernard de Marigny, who inherited a fortune at the age of 15 which he heedlessly squandered over his long life.
 He loved to gamble and is credited with popularizing craps, a Creole dice game.
 Although American businessmen offered to help him develop his plantation downriver from the French Quarter into a thriving commercial area, Marigny instead sold lots to other Creoles.
-The locale became a district of charming cottages that white Creoles used to house their mistresses and inevitable second families.
-An eclectic mix of free people of color, artisans, and immigrants also lived there.
+The locale became a district of charming cottages that became home to an eclectic mix of free people of color, artisans, and immigrants.

 Today, the largely residential neighborhood called the Marigny is a lively hodge-podge of Creole cottages and shotgun houses, punctuated by a growing number of restaurants and the now famous Frenchmen Street, one of the best places to hear live music in the city.
 Across Canal Street, hotels and office buildings fill the American Quarter, now called the Central Business District.